 A Föhn wind that moves over the Sudeten Mountains into Germany and Poland.
 The term apparently comes from a dialectal version of Matz, the surname of a shepherd who first identified its telltale cloud formation in the mountains.

 A Föhn wind that blows eastward over the Andes in Argentina.

 A hot, whirling wind in the Sahara and Arabian Desert that plays a role in reshaping dunes; it can move vast quantities of sand.
 From the Arabic for “poison.”

 The annual strong summer winds in the Aegean Sea resulting from a low pressure trough in Asia that is part of monsoon storm systems.
 Also called meltemi in Greek and Turkish.

 The summer low pressure areas in Asia also cause this northwesterly wind in Iraq that whips up sand and dust.

-Strong winds in Mexico due to high pressure over North America.
+Strong winds in Central America due to high pressure over North America.
 They are intensified as they blow through mountain gaps such as the one at the Isthmus of Tehuantepec.

-A stormy, cold wind that blows down the mountains in Alaska.
+A stormy, cold wind that blows down mountains.